How To Make A Trailer Wider

 Outrigger Variations

 Outriggers shown in these images are simple bent metal similar to those you might find under an RV or other box trailer.
-They certainly don’t need to have that shape (triangle) or style.
+They certainly do not need to have that shape (triangle) or style.
 Just straight chunks of tube or channel sticking out will also work great.
 See the wood sample below.

 Split Width (Widening the Whole Trailer)